swetoast/Arch-Linux-ARM-Installer/README.md

 3. Lets you choose the kernel flavor (linux‑rpi or linux‑rpi‑16k).
 4. Prompts for hostname, username, user password, root password, locale, and timezone.
 5. Prompts for networking setup (systemd‑networkd + systemd‑resolved or NetworkManager).
+6. Optionally prompts for Wi‑Fi SSID, password, and country code.
-6. Wipes and partitions the selected drive.
+7. Wipes and partitions the selected drive.
-7. Formats the partitions (boot partition as FAT32, root partition with your chosen file system).
+8. Formats the partitions (boot partition as FAT32, root partition with your chosen file system).
-8. Downloads and installs Arch Linux ARM.
+9. Downloads and installs Arch Linux ARM.
-9. Creates an `fstab` file so the system knows how to mount the partitions.
+10. Creates an `fstab` file so the system knows how to mount the partitions.
-10. Generates a correct Raspberry Pi 4/5 `cmdline.txt` using the root partition’s PARTUUID.
+11. Generates a correct Raspberry Pi 4/5 `cmdline.txt` using the root partition’s PARTUUID.
-11. Enters the new system and installs the selected kernel and its headers.
+12. Enters the new system and installs the selected kernel and its headers.
-12. Installs the tools needed for the chosen file system and `dosfstools`.
+13. Installs the tools needed for the chosen file system and `dosfstools`.
-13. Installs `sudo` and configures the wheel group in `/etc/sudoers`.
+14. Installs `sudo` and configures the wheel group in `/etc/sudoers`.
-14. Creates the user account, sets passwords, and enables systemd services for networking and time sync.
+15. Creates the user account, sets passwords, and enables systemd services for networking and time sync.
+16. If Wi‑Fi was configured, installs `iwd` (for systemd‑networkd) or `NetworkManager` + `iw`, sets the regulatory domain, and writes the Wi‑Fi configuration.
-15. Cleans up and unmounts the drive.
+17. Cleans up and unmounts the drive.

 ## Requirements

 - Run the script as root.
 - Arch Linux system with `dialog`, `lsblk`, `sfdisk`, `mkfs.vfat`, `bsdtar`, `curl`, `arch-chroot`, `blkid`, `partprobe`, and `udevadm` installed.
+- For Wi‑Fi setup: `iwd` or `NetworkManager` + `iw` will be installed automatically if you choose Wi‑Fi.

 ## How to use